This section gives information about medication that can stabilise the highs and lows of your mood. These are often known as mood stabilisers.

 If you would like more advice or information you can contact our Advice and Information Service by clicking here.

-- You may get mood swings if you have some mental illnesses, including bipolar disorder (previously called manic depression) and schizoaffective disorder.
+- You may get mood swings if you have some mental illnesses, including bipolar disorder (previously called manic depression), schizoaffective disorder and personality disorder.

-- Mood swings can cause high moods (mania) and low moods (depression).
+- Mood swings can mean that you have high moods (mania) and low moods (depression).
 If you have a mood disorder, you may be given mood stabilising medication which evens out the highs and the lows of your mood.